ijzer/cwbot-ndy/documentation/readme.txt

     check if you have the latest version, then kmail rlbond86 with a copy of your log message and exactly which choice you made, in which zone, choice adventure, subarea, and button text.

+cwbot.modules.dread.DreadTimelineModule - keeps a "timeline" of past instances
+    that shows when players did actions in the three dread zones and posts them to pastebin.com.
+The !timeline command can be used to get the timeline of the current instance (if it is complete), and the !timelines command gets a list of timelines for the most recent completed instances.
+    Options: pastebin_api_key: paste your pastebin API key here.
+To get an API key, sign up at pastebin.com and navigate to http://pastebin.com/api; your key is highlighted under the heading "Your Unique Developer API Key".

 4. Contact Info